EduardoCorVal/QuizzApp/README.md

 ## Patterns used, and WHY those patterns were chosen.
 In terms of the design pattern used, we implemented the MVC (Model-View-Controller) pattern.
 We chose this pattern because it promotes a clear separation of responsibilities within an application.

 **Model**: The model is responsible for handling data and logic.
-In our case, this functionality resides in the `controller.py` file.
+In our case, this functionality resides in the models files `UserModel.py` and `QuestionModel.py`.
 It interacts with the database and handles the necessary logic to process the received information.

 **View**: The view is responsible for displaying the user interface and capturing user input.
 In our case, it is implemented in the React application (`Frontend/quizzapp`).
 Here, requests are made to the backend based on the operation or query to be performed.
 The response is then processed to fit each element within the React components.

 **Controller**: The controller acts as an intermediary between the model and the view, controlling the flow of data and interactions.
-In this case, it is implemented in the `app.py` file.
+In this case, it is implemented in the `controller.py` file.
 We define the routes and validate the responses received from the controller.

 This clear division of responsibilities facilitates code maintenance and modification since changes in one part of the pattern have minimal impact on the other parts.